LucasSte/MLX-vs-Pytorch/README.md

 ### CPU/GPU switch

 In this benchmark, we perform matrix multiplications in a loop.
-First, we multiply matrices in the CPU, then we multiply the results in the GPU.
+First, we multiply matrices in the CPU, then we multiply the resulting matrices in the GPU.
 Lastly, we reuse the results from the latter as the input for the next iteration's CPU multiplication.

-The idea behind this benchmark is to assess how effective are each framework's mechanisms to move data (or just switch processor in the case of MLX) between execution units.
+The idea behind this benchmark is to assess how effective each framework's mechanisms are to move data between execution units.